 Two techniques have been used in the context of ocean acidification: pH-stat and bubbling with premixed gases.
-In pH-stat systems, pH is monitored continuously and a controller opens or closes valves when pH goes above or below a set value.
-Gases are then delivered until pH reaches the set value again.
-Different combination of gases have been used: (1) air and pure CO2, (2) CO2-free air and pure CO2, and (3) air, CO2free air and pure CO2.
-CO2-free air can be produced easily using CO2 scrubbers such as soda lime or NaOH and Ca(OH)2 in low concentrations (Hintz, personal communication).
-The pH threshold is calculated using the desired pCO_2 and total alkalinity which must either be constant or frequently measured.
-This method allows one to compen-

-- 20 sate for any change in the carbonate chemistry due to photosynthesis and respiration or, in the case of open culture systems, to changes in the source water.
-However, it does not compensate for changes in total alkalinity that would result from precipitation and dissolution of CaCO3 which could occur between measurements of total alkalinity.
-Hence, the carbonate chemistry can be maintained with good efficiency in the culture vessel, e.g. with variability of pCO_2 better than ±10 μatm.
-The main drawback of this - technique is that the pH electrode must be frequently calibrated in order to avoid drift.
-Hence, the other technique of bubbling with premixed gases may be attractive.
+In pH-stat systems, pH is monitored continuously and a controller opens or closes valves when the pH goes above or below a set value.
+Gases are then delivered until the pH reaches the set value again.
+Different combination of gases have been used: (1) air and pure CO2, (2) CO2-free air and pure CO2, and (3) air, CO2-free air and pure CO2.
+CO2-free air can be produced easily using CO2 scrubbers such as soda lime or NaOH and Ca(OH)2 (C. J. Hintz, personal communication, 2008).
+The pH threshold is calculated using the desired pCO2 and total alkalinity which must either be constant or frequently measured.
+This method allows one to compensate for any change in the carbonate chemistry due to photosynthesis and respiration or, in the case of open culture systems, to changes in the source water.
+However, it does not compensate for changes in total alkalinity that would result from precipitation and dissolution of $CaCO_3$ which could occur between measurements of total alkalinity.
+Hence, the carbonate chemistry can be maintained with good efficiency in the culture vessel, e.g. with variability of pCO_2 better than $\pm 10\,\mu$ atm.
+The main drawback of this technique is that the pH electrode must be frequently calibrated in order to account for drift.
+Hence, the second technique of bubbling with premixed gases may be attractive.
 Air with the desired pCO_2 can be produced using gas mixing pumps or purchased.

-Another technique would be to control atmospheric pCO_2 to the desired level in the laboratory or growth cabinet in which the experiments are carried out.
+Another approach would be to control atmospheric pCO_2 to the desired level in the laboratory or growth cabinet in which the experiments are carried out.
 A simple air pump can then be used to bubble the experimental seawater.
 To the best of our knowledge, this technique has yet to be used in the context of ocean acidification.